 How Do I Become EMT Certified?

 Do you like serving others and enjoy the medical field?
 Depending on your current level of training, you can become certified as an emergency medical technician (EMT) in as little as six months.
 Read on for certification and licensing requirements to provide the initial medical response to accidents or health crises as an EMT.
-Schools offering Fire & Emergency Services degrees can also be found in these popular choices.

 Emergency medical technicians (EMTs) are the first responders to emergencies, accidents, and trauma sites.
 According to the U.S. Bureau of Labor Statistics (BLS), EMTs and paramedics provide basic or advanced medical care, depending on their individual training, to injured, ill, or traumatized individuals, meeting their health needs to sustain life in transport to a medical facility.
 Often, EMTs and paramedics work in conjunction with police officers and/or firefighters to take care of people involved in accidents, shootings, or other emergency events.

 Important Facts About a Career as an EMT

 |Work Environment||Indoors and outdoors, in all types of weather|